How much do I receive in parental grant?

 Loans you have previously received are

-You will not receive more than previously, but loans you have previously received will be converted to grants, with the exception of additional loans and tuition fees loan for online studies abroad.
+You will not receive more than previously.
+Loans for the period you are entitled to a parental grant will be converted into grants, Additional loans and tuition fees loan for online studies abroad are not converted into parental grants.

 Terms and conditions